 Under the Partnership Agreement, the limited partners have limited voting rights.
-The limited partners do not have the right to vote on any proposed merger or sale, exchange, transfer or disposal of assets except when all or substantially all of the assets of the operating partnership are being transferred, and then only to the extent that our Company does not own at least 75% of the OP units.
+The limited partners do not have the right to vote on any proposed sale, exchange, transfer or disposal of assets except when all or substantially all of the assets of the operating partnership are being transferred, and then only to the extent that our Company does not own at least 75% of the OP units.
 In addition, the limited partners do not have the right to propose amendments to the Partnership Agreement, and certain types of amendments can be approved without the vote of the limited partners.
 However, certain amendments that would change the limited liability of a limited partner or change specified provisions in the Partnership Agreement with respect to distributions and allocations or the right to redeem units must be approved by each limited partner adversely affected by the amendment.
-In addition, the Series D Preferred Units have special voting rights that require their consent for actions that would adversely affect their preferences.
-See "Description of OP Units-Series D Preferred Units-Voting Rights" for more information regarding the voting rights of the Series D Preferred Units.

 The business and affairs of our Company are managed under the direction of the Board of Directors, which currently consists of eight members in three classes, each class having three-year staggered terms of office.
 One class is elected by the stockholders at each annual meeting of the holders of our common stock.
 Each share of common stock has one vote.
 Maryland law requires that certain major corporate transactions, including most amendments to our charter, may be consummated only with the approval of stockholders.
 Our bylaws and Maryland law permit any action that may be taken at a meeting of stockholders to be taken without a meeting if a written consent to the action is signed by holders of all outstanding shares of capital stock having a right to vote on the action.
+Maryland law also permits the charter of a Maryland corporation to contain a provision permitting action to be taken by the written or electronic consent of the holders of common stock entitled to cast not less than the minimum number of votes that would be necessary to take the action at a stockholders meeting.
+Our charter does not contain such a provision.

-In addition to common stock and the Series D Preferred Stock, our Company has authorized and outstanding shares of Series A Preferred Stock and Series B Preferred Stock, and has authorized shares of Series C Preferred Stock, none of which are outstanding.
+In addition to common stock, our Company has authorized and outstanding shares of Series A Preferred Stock and has authorized shares of Series D Preferred Stock and Series C Preferred Stock, none of which are outstanding.
 The holders of any Series C Preferred Stock which we may issue in the future will be entitled to 100 votes per share on all matters submitted to a vote of the stockholders.
-The holders of other series of preferred stock generally have no right to vote, except that if and whenever four consecutive quarterly dividends payable on the Series A Preferred Stock or the Series B Preferred Stock are in arrears, whether or not the dividend was earned or declared, or if the dividend amount paid on our common stock is less than the threshold set in our charter for four consecutive quarters, then the number of directors will be increased by the greater of one director or 10%, and the holders of the Series A Preferred Stock and the Series B Preferred Stock will have the right, voting together as a class, to elect the additional director or directors.
+The holders of Series A Preferred Stock and Series D Preferred Stock have no right to vote, except as set forth below, and except that if and whenever four consecutive quarterly dividends payable on the Series A Preferred Stock or any series of stock on a parity with the Series A Preferred Stock (including the Series D Preferred Stock, if and when issued) are in arrears, whether or not the dividend was earned or declared, or if the dividend amount paid on our common stock is less than the threshold set in our charter for four consecutive quarters, then the number of directors shall be increased by the greater of one director or 10% (rounded down to the nearest whole number), and the holders of the Series A Preferred Stock will have the right, voting together as a single class, to elect the additional director or directors.